-2.67.3 -TENV:large_GOT=setting
+2.56.3 -TENV:large GOT=setting

 Generates code to accommodate a larger Global Offset Table (GOT) than is standard.
-Specify ON or OFF for setting.
+Enter ON or OFF for setting.
 The default is large_GOT=OFF.
+Specifying -xgot has the same effect as specifying -TENV:large_GOT.